2eIWDoV7j4/ac-infinity-with-meross/Readme.md

 - Homebridge uses host networking for reliable mDNS/Bonjour discovery and stores data in `./homebridge`.
 - The automation container shares the host network so it can reach Homebridge at `http://localhost:8581`.
 - Both containers restart automatically unless stopped.
-- Rebuild (`docker compose build homebridge`) if you need newer plugin versions; the build step pins `npm install -g homebridge- acinfinity@1.3.6 homebridge-meross@10.8.1` inside the Homebridge image.
+- Rebuild (`docker compose build homebridge`) if you need newer plugin versions; the build step pins `npm install -g homebridge-acinfinity@1.3.6 homebridge-meross@10.8.1` inside the Homebridge image.

 Access the UI at `http://<host-ip>:8581` (default credentials: admin/homebridge) and change the password after first login.
 Backup configs with `docker compose down` and the `./homebridge` volume.

 ## 2. Install required plugins

 The Docker build pre-installs the plugins.
-After Homebridge starts, open the UI and confirm both show as installed under **Plug ins**.
+After Homebridge starts, open the UI and confirm both show as installed under **Plugins**.
 If you prefer to manage plugins manually, you can still install/update them from the UI:
 1. Go to **Plugins**.
 2. Install [`homebridge-acinfinity`](https://github.com/keithah/homebridge-acinfinity).
 3. Install [`homebridge-meross`](https://github.com/homebridge-plugins/homebridge-meross).